esp32Hydro/Automation/README.md

 As a newbie to C, C++, VSCode, Esp32, PlatformIO, Arduino development environment I have committed programming sins but the end result works.
    - Sin no. 1.
 I have not used header files to split the code so everything is in one long Main CPP.
 There is however plenty of bookmarkable comments.
    - Sin no. 2.
 I have used mainly Global variables but with MQTT this seems forgivable.
    - Sin no. 3.
-I have used simple "if then else" type programming even where loops and cases could drastically improve the code. <br /> <br /> {flushleft}
+I have used simple "if then else" type programming even where loops and cases could drastically improve the code. <br /> <br />

 There are changes required to the code before uploading to an Esp32.
 These are: <br />
    - Timezone.
    - Cost per killWatt hr. for electricity charges.
    - MQTT connection variables
    - Wifi connection variables <br />
-These will be covered in section 6. of this document.
+<div align="left">These will be covered in section 6. of this document. </div>